 The Certified Jail Manager (CJM) Program was launched in 1997.
 This program focuses specifically on the individual jail manager and is an indication of his or her competency in this specialized field.
 Jail managers who become CJMs are distinguished as individuals who have reached one of the highest levels of achievements in their field.
 The first Certified Jail Manager examination was held in October of that year.

-In the spring of 2002, AJA broke ground on its own 7,500 sq. ft. office building in Hagerstown, Maryland.
+In the spring of 2002, AJA broke ground on its own 7,500-square-foot office building in Hagerstown, Maryland.
 AJA also joined forces with Fort Hays State University in Kansas to offer members affordable online distance education undergraduate degree programs, graduate programs, and certificate options in the field of Justice Studies and Security Management.

 Historic American Jail Photo

 Robert J. Kasabian, a seasoned association professional, was hired by the Board of Directors in 2012 to assume the role of Executive Director.
-Today, the association has 23 officers and members of the Board of Directors, a staff of 12, and a membership exceeding 4,000.
+Today, the association has 23 officers and members of the Board of Directors, a staff of 12, and a membership of about 3,500.